Would you like to start your first project that includes the generation of a high-quality reference genome?

 The PacBio Iso-seq protocol offers full-length sequencing of transcripts, which is particularly powerful when annotating alternate isoforms in the genome.
 The sequencing is performed on a PacBio instrument and again leverages the repeated sequencing of circular cDNA to create a high-accuracy consensus sequence for each transcript.

-You have produced a genome assembly and want to associate it with ERGA as a Satellite genome?
+You have produced a genome assembly and want to associate it with ERGA as a Community genome?
 Here we detail the next steps required to obtain the ERGA label for your genome and some recommendations for what to do next as part of our best practices:

 How do I know if my assembly is good enough?